engiamin/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project

 One of the most exciting areas in all of data science right now is wearable computing.
-Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users. see for example [this article] (http://www.insideactivitytracking.com/data-science-activity-tracking-and-the-battle-for-the-worlds-top-sports-brand/)
+Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users. see for example the following link: <http://www.insideactivitytracking.com/data-science-activity-tracking-and-the-battle-for-the-worlds-top-sports-brand>

 The raw data used in this project is collected by accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: <http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones>